 Directory-scoped types are cheaper than global types

 But most structural affordances are directory-local.
-An agent working in notes/ doesn't need to know what sections an ADR requires.
-An agent working in adr/ doesn't need to know what a related-system review looks like.
-The real structural expectations — what sections to write, what metadata to include, what validation to run — come from directory conventions (READMEs, templates), not from the global type field.
+An agent working in a notes area doesn't need to know what sections an ADR requires.
+An agent working in an ADR directory doesn't need to know what a related-system review looks like.
+The real structural expectations — what sections to write, what metadata to include, what validation to run — come from directory conventions (READMEs, templates), not from a global type name.

 Why this doesn't happen in programming